 - Pregnancy care: Routine pregnancy care, childbirth and complications are excluded except for unexpected medical emergencies.

 - Work-related cancellations: Essential and Advantage exclude job-related cancellations.
-Ultimate includes work coverage when purchased within 15 days of the deposit.
+Ultimate includes work coverage when purchased within 15 days of the initial deposit.

 Travelex Claims Documentation Requirements

-Trip Cancellation and Interruption | Documentation proving cancellation reason (medical certificates, death certificates, employment termination letters), booking confirmations, payment receipts, nonrefundable cost proof, supplier refund statements
+Trip Cancellation and Interruption | Documentation proving the cancellation reason (medical certificates, death certificates, employment termination letters), booking confirmations, payment receipts, nonrefundable cost proof and supplier refund statements.
+For medical cancellations: completed medical certificate forms, physician notes confirming inability to travel and supporting medical records. |

-Baggage | Police reports for theft or loss, ownership proof (receipts or photos), damage repair estimates, airline baggage reports |
+Baggage | Police reports for theft or loss, ownership proof (receipts or photos), damage repair estimates and airline baggage reports. |

-Travel Delay | Delay cause documentation (weather reports, airline confirmations), expense receipts (meals, accommodations, transportation), proof original travel was disrupted |
+Travel Delay | Delay cause documentation (weather reports, airline confirmations), expense receipts for meals, accommodations and transportation, and proof the original travel was disrupted. |

 *File claims online at travelexinsurance.com, call 800-501-4781 or email.